Evacuating your Home

 - Pet first aid kit - this should contain items such as a towel/board to act as a stretcher, non-stick bandages, adhesive tape, sterile saline solution for flushing wounds and eyes, gauze, towels or cloth to stem bleeding

 If you must evacuate during an emergency, take your pet with you - do not leave them in your home on their own.
-However, if you are going to a public Rest Centre, it is important to understand that, depending on the location of the Rest Centre, animals may not be allowed inside.
+However, if you are going to a public Emergency Centre, it is important to understand that, depending on the location of the Emergency Centre, animals may not be allowed inside.
 To prepare for this, please make arrangement in advance for your pet to stay with family or friends in the event of an emergency.